-The M.D. program at the University of South Carolina School of Medicine-Greenville builds on an already successful, 20-year-old partnership between the University of South Carolina and the Greenville Hospital System (GHS).
+The M.D. program at the University of South Carolina School of Medicine-Greenville builds on an already successful, 20-year-old partnership between the University of South Carolina and the Greenville Health System (GHS).

 That partnership has allowed third- and fourth-year USC School of Medicine - Columbia medical students to complete their final two years of education at GHS.
 With the recent accreditation of the M.D. program at the University of South Carolina School of Medicine-Greenville, students will now be able to complete all four years of their medical training at GHS.
 The charter class of the University of South Carolina School of Medicine-Greenville enrolled 53 first year medical students in August 2012, with that number growing to 100 first year medical students by 2015, and an ultimate 400 medical students over all four years of education.